Odd-even parity dependent transport in an annular Kitaev chain: RESULTS AND DISCUSSION

 In this work, another finding is that qualitatively distinct behavior of transmission for odd $N$ (we call it as asymmetric ring) exists.
 To study this case, we arrange the left electrode coupled to $j = 1$ site, and the right electrode to $j = 4$ site of the Kitaev ring.
-We plot $T_\text{DT}$, $T_\text{LAR}$, and $T_\text{CAR}$ with the magnetic flux phase $\phi$ for different $N$.
-For $N = 6$ [Fig. \ref{Fig3}(a)], $T_\text{DT}$ dominates the transport, and exhibits two resonant peaks at $\pi/3$ and $2\pi/3$, which are extremely remarkably symmetric with respect to $\phi=\pi/2$.
+We plot $T_\text{DT}$, $T_\text{LAR}$, and $T_\text{CAR}$ with the magnetic flux phase $\Phi$ for different $N$.
+For $N = 6$ [Fig. \ref{Fig3}(a)], $T_\text{DT}$ dominates the transport, and exhibits two resonant peaks at $N \pi/3$ and $2N \pi/3$, which are extremely remarkably symmetric with respect to $\Phi=N \pi/2$.
 For the case of $N = 8$ [Fig. \ref{Fig3}(b)], the transport characteristic curve is similar to $N = 6$.
 However, it differs from the $N = 6$ scenario in that a small but observable number of Cooper pairs exist.
 The nonzero $T_\text{LAR}$ and $T_\text{CAR}$ can be attributed to the asymmetry between the left and right electrodes (Fig. \ref{Fig2}).

-When $N = 5$ and $N = 7$ [Figs. \ref{Fig3}(c) and \ref{Fig3}(d)], the transport coefficient ($T_\text{DT}$, $T_\text{LAR}$ and $T_\text{CAR}$) are asymmetric with respect to $\phi=\pi /2$.
-That means the peak of $T_\text{DT}$ around $\pi/3$ is largely suppressed, while the peak at $2\pi/3$ almost the same.
-For a comparison, almost vanishing $T_\text{LAR}$ and $T_\text{CAR}$ for even $N$ case develop prominent and broad peaks around $\pi/3$ for odd $N$ case.
+When $N = 5$ and $N = 7$ [Figs. \ref{Fig3}(c) and \ref{Fig3}(d)], the transport coefficient ($T_\text{DT}$, $T_\text{LAR}$ and $T_\text{CAR}$) are asymmetric with respect to $\Phi=N \pi /2$.
+That means the peak of $T_\text{DT}$ around $N \pi/3$ is largely suppressed, while the peak at $2N \pi/3$ almost the same.
+For a comparison, almost vanishing $T_\text{LAR}$ and $T_\text{CAR}$ for even $N$ case develop prominent and broad peaks around $N\pi/3$ for odd $N$ case.
 As the magnetic flux phase increases, the values and variations of these peaks are highly complex and do not follow an obvious symmetry rule.
-In conclusion, it can be deduced that the symmetry property of the transport characteristic curve with respect to $\phi=\pi/2$ depends on whether $N$ in the ring is odd or even.
+In conclusion, it can be deduced that the symmetry property of the transport characteristic curve with respect to $\Phi=N \pi/2$ depends on whether $N$ in the ring is odd or even.

-To gain a deeper understanding of the phenomenon where the $T - \phi$ plots display distinct central symmetries for odd and even numbered lattice points in the ring, we proceed to conduct a detailed exploration of the $E- \phi$ relationship diagram.
-As clearly depicted in Figs. \ref{Fig4}(a) and \ref{Fig4}(b), where $N$ in the ring is even, for instance $N = 6$ and $N = 8$, the energy gap closes precisely at $\phi=\pi/3$ and $\phi=2\pi/3$ which correspond the location of two resonant peaks in Figs. \ref{Fig3}(a) and \ref{Fig3}(b).
-At these points, the dominant species of transported particles within the ring are free electrons.
-In contrast, when $N$ within the ring is odd, for instance $N = 5$ and $N = 7$ [Figs. \ref{Fig4}(c) and \ref{Fig4}(d)], the energy gap keeps opening in the $E - \phi$ diagram in the vicinity of $\phi=\pm\pi/3$.
-During this case, the dominant transported particles in the ring are Cooper pairs at $\phi=\pm\pi/3$.